helrond/songs/_posts/2025-12-15-is_it_dark_yet.md

 ---
-title: Is it Dark Yet?
+title: Is it Dark Yet
 date: 2025-12-15
 layout: song
 categories: incomplete